onixgod/SOC-Automation-Project/README.md

 # SOC Automation Project (Wazuh, TheHive and Shuffle)
 ## **Project Overview**

-This project explores the design, deployment, and automation of a Security Operations Centre (SOC) using open-source tools, **Wazuh** for SIEM, **TheHive** for case management, and **Shuffle** for orchestration and automation (SOAR).
-The goal is to simulate and streamline Tier 1 SOC analyst workflows in a cloud-based lab environment.
+This project focuses on the design, deployment, and automation of a cloud-based Security Operations Centre (SOC) using open-source tools: **Wazuh** for Security Information and Event Management (SIEM), **TheHive** for case management, and **Shuffle** for orchestration and automation (SOAR).
+The primary objective is to simulate and streamline Tier 1 SOC analyst workflows in a lab environment.

-The project is modular, with each section dedicated to a specific component.
-Just so you know, future updates will be noted at the beginning of the relevant module to maintain accuracy and clarity.
+The project is structured in modular sections, each dedicated to a specific component or function.
+Please note that I have implemented several modifications and added extra features beyond the original setup by @MyDFIR.
+Any future changes or enhancements will be clearly documented at the beginning of the relevant module for accuracy and transparency.

-The project was inspired and guided by _Steven (@MyDFIR on YouTube)_, whose free educational content has been instrumental in developing practical cybersecurity skills.
+This project was inspired and guided by the work of **Steven (@MyDFIR on YouTube)**, whose free educational content has been invaluable in building real-world cybersecurity skills.

 ## Objectives